 Submission of Manuscripts

-The Wisconsin Law Review Forward accepts submissions through our Online Submission Page.
-We are currently accepting submissions.
+The Wisconsin Law Review Forward accepts submissions through the Scholastica online submission service.
+We also accept submissions through our Online Submission Page.
+We are currently accepting submissions to the Forward.

 The Wisconsin Law Review seeks articles that address timely and relevant legal topics of state, national or international significance.
 Text and citations must conform to The Bluebook: A Uniform System of Citation (20th ed.
 2015) and the Chicago Manual of Style (16th ed.
 2010).
 The Wisconsin Law Review gives preference to articles of 30,000 words or less, including text and footnotes.